 - We work to reduce plastic consumption by encouraging the use of reusable water bottles and by providing water refill stations throughout the Festival.
 The cups provided at the water coolers and our Beer Garden are compostable.

-- Our free bike corral provided by the Shasta Wheelmen Bike Club allows festival goers to ride to the event, reducing gas consumption, energy use, and traffic, while also serving as an opportunity for families and individuals to get some healthy exercise.
+- Our free bike valet provided by the Shasta Wheelmen Bike Club allows festival goers to ride to the event, reducing gas consumption, energy use, and traffic, while also serving as an opportunity for families and individuals to get some healthy exercise.

 - Each year we partner with the Redding Area Bus Authority to provide free transportation to the Festival!
 RABA provides a Free Event Shuttle from the downtown terminal to Redding City Hall and Sculpture Park.
 We strongly encourage vendors and attendees to take advantage of these green transportation options.